 Can I make the dumpling cups in advance?

-You can absolutely make the dumpling filling in advance (up to 48 hours) and then just fill and pop into the oven when you’re ready.
 You can fill the cups and pop the tray in the fridge for an hour or two, but I don’t recommend leaving it longer than that.
 The filling can make the wonton wrappers quite soggy.

 Are the dumpling cups spicy?

 The cups themselves aren’t spicy, but the dumpling dipping sauce has a bit of a kick.
 If you’re worried, skip the chili oil in the sauce.
-Or, you could dollop the cups with garlic aioli or Kewpie mayo before topping with the cucumber salsa.

 Like this recipe?
-Try these ideas next
+Try these bite-sized ideas next

 If you make this recipe, I’d love to hear from you!
 You can leave a recipe rating and a comment below.
 And remember to tag @DishedByKate on Instagram, Facebook and TikTok if you’ve made one of my recipes.
 Seeing your recreations really makes my day 😊.